Conformal e-prediction: Split conformal e-predictors

 To apply split conformal e-prediction to a training set $z_1,\dots,z_n$, we split it into two parts, the \emph{training set proper} $z_1,\dots,z_{n-c}$ and the \emph{calibration set} $z_{n-c+1},\dots,z_n$.
 For a new object $x$ and a potential label $y$ for it, we set

 where $\alpha^y$ is defined using the following steps:

-For many choices of $A$ and $N$, the split conformal e-predictor \eqref{eq:split} will be computationally efficient; this is the case when: \begin{enumerate} \item Processing the training set proper only once, we can find an easily computable rule transforming $z$ into $A(z_1,\dots,z_{n-c},z)$. \item The normalizing transformation $N$ is easily computable. \end{enumerate} An example of an easily computable normalizing transformation is
+For many choices of $A$ and $N$, the split conformal e-predictor \eqref{eq:split} will be computationally efficient; this is the case when: \begin{enumerate} \item Processing the training set proper only once, we can find an easily computable rule transforming $z$ into $A(z_1,\dots,z_{n-c},z)$. \item The normalizing transformation $N$ is easily computable. \end{enumerate} To give examples of such easily computable $A$ and $N$, suppose we have chosen a suitable learning architecture, such as neural networks, and a way of training it.
+In the case of pattern recognition, a trained neural network implements a function $F:\mathbf{X}\to\mathbf{P}(\mathbf{Y})$, where $\mathbf{P}(\mathbf{Y})$ is the set of all probability measures on $\mathbf{Y}$, assumed finite and equipped with the discrete $\sigma$-algebra.
+Given a test object $x\in\mathbf{X}$, this neural network outputs a probability forecast $F(x)\in\mathbf{P}(\mathbf{Y})$ for its label: the true label of $x$ is $y$ with probability $F(x)(\{y\})$.
+An example of an easily computable (at the prediction stage) rule $A$ is